Chhattisgarh Opinion Poll 2023: Is Congress in Trouble?

-Chhattisgarh Opinion Poll 2023: The ruling Indian National Congress is set to return to power as per the latest poll.
+Chhattisgarh Opinion Poll 2023: Polls predict the ruling Indian National Congress is set to return to power but Google search trends question these polls

-The state of Chhattisgarh is set to elect its new assembly this year.
-In the 90-member Chhattishgarh assembly, the Indian National Congress has an upright majority.
-The state will likely witness the polls in the last 2 months of 2023 along with the states of Rajasthan and Madhya Pradesh.
+The state of Chhattisgarh is set to elect its new assembly in two phases in November 2023.
+The first phase was conducted on the 7th of November while the second phase will be conducted on the 17th of November, 2023.
+In the 90-member Chhattisgarh assembly, the Indian National Congress has an upright majority.
+The state will witness the polls along with the states of Rajasthan and Madhya Pradesh.

 The Indian National Congress will be going into the poll defending their 5 years performance while Bharatiya Janata Party will be looking forward to returning to power once again.